 But the administration’s release of the figures once again puts it on the defensive, especially since Christie has been trumpeting record-high state funding for schools.

 While the claim is true, three quarters of the state’s school districts still are getting less aid than they did before Christie took office.

-Gov. Chris Christie's 2014-15 school aid proposal compared with full funding under the law and funding under the method used last year.
+2014-15 School Aid Scenarios.
+Search by district and/or county to see the difference between Gov. Chris Christie's school aid proposal, full funding under the law and funding under the method used last year.

 The release of the aid numbers came in the face of pressure from a legal complaint filed by the Education Law Center, the Newark-based group that has led the state’s Abbott v.
 Burke school-equity litigation.